 Folding trimarans are more complex craft and difficult to build at low cost, particularly when combined with the desired low weight.
-Corsair's Sprint and Dash 750 currently sell for $57,000 to $64,000, which is a considerable amount for most to purchase a small entry level small trimaran.
-Other trailerables are available for around $30,000, but can often be no more than two or three very narrow fiberglass hulls, with little or no room, all tied together with a couple of basic aluminum or fiberglass beams.
+Some trailerable multihulls are available for much less, but can often be no more than two or three very narrow fiberglass hulls, with little or no room, all tied together with a couple of basic aluminum or fiberglass beams.

 Value is hard to find with many such boats, and the quality or configuration frequently does not justify the expense to buy, or the time required to build.
 In some cases it is surprising that they can cost so much when one gets so little.
-The F-22 is intended to solve this problem, as a brand new entry level design, and intended to be a light weight, roomy, low cost trailerable trimaran, which is available initially in plan or kit boat form, and then as a full production sail-away boat.
+The F-22 is intended to solve this problem, as a brand new entry level design, and intended to be a light weight, roomy, low cost trailerable trimaran, which is available as a full production sail-away boat.

-The F-22 comes in two basic models, the full cabin cruising version as shown above, and a large cockpit cuddy cabin version as shown below.
+The F-22 will comes in two basic models, the full cabin cruising version as per current production version, with a standard rig, or taller racing rig.

-The F-22 is intended to be a modernized and easier to build version of the Farrier Trailertri 680/720, which pioneered the folding trimaran concept back in the seventies and eighties.
+The F-22 is intended to be a modernized version of the Farrier Trailertri 680/720, which pioneered the folding trimaran concept back in the seventies and eighties.
 Hundreds of such Trailertris were built from scratch, by many who had never built a boat before, and these first generation Farrier designs proved that the trailerable trimaran had a great future.